 One thing I learned from my wonderful and talented wife Darla is to hold onto our completed work lightly.
 For those who do not know Darla is an amazing artist.
 She was trained in Firenze in a style called New Renaissance which combines the old techniques handed down from master to apprentice over generations with the freedom of modern art.
-She spent four years studying as an apprentice working twenty four seven.
-When working with galleries they would always tell her to be more this or that to fit into American and local culture.
+She spent four years studying as an apprentice working twenty-four seven.
+When working with galleries they would always tell her to be more this or that to fit into the American and local culture.
 She didn't do that and I have always admired her for it.
-Of course it might help to have one art hanging in the homes of royalty, artists, world class musicians and even one of the most popular restaurants in the world among food critics.
+Of course, it might help to have one's art hanging in the homes of royalty, artists, world-class musicians and even one of the most popular restaurants in the world among food critics.
 I have seen her art in many food magazines and TV shows as they did reviews on this wonderful eatery in Firenze.

 I have watched her finish a painting and have people see it and everyone has a comment some are not very nice.
 She handled it all with grace and equal equanimity.
 When she is finished with a piece she is finished and is on to the next one.
 This is a great way to be.
 I find that when I finish a photograph that I like, I can look at it for a short while and enjoy it, then I am bored and must go for the next one.

 In closing all I am really taking so long to say here, is that you are the one you have to impress, do what you like and push yourself to get closer and closer to your vision.
 In the end, if you don't do that you will become quite disillusioned with yourself and your art.
 When people like and comment positively on your work, well that is the frosting on the cake.